flackr/declarative-show-hide/README.md

 * Accessible by default
 * Anchors / scrolling to elements in other tabs auto-select that tab
 * Selected tab preserved on navigations
+* Gracefully falls back if new features are required
 * Find in page can find content in other tabs
 * Linkable (i.e. active tab can be shared)